github/developer.github.com/content/v3/repos/hooks.md

     POST /repos/:owner/:repo/hooks

-**Note**: Services other than the `web` service can have at most one hook configured for a repository.
-Creating hooks for a service that already has a hook configured will [update the existing hook](#edit-a-hook).
-The `web` service can have multiple hooks configured for a repository.
+**Note**: Repositories can have more than one webhook configured, but all other services can have at most one configuration.
+Creating hooks for a service that already has one configured will [update the existing hook](#edit-a-hook).

 ### Parameters